kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 <td colspan="2">--cluster-dns strings</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Comma-separated list of DNS server IP address.
 This value is used for containers DNS server in case of Pods with "dnsPolicy=ClusterFirst".<br/><B>Note:</B> all DNS servers appearing in the list MUST serve the same set of records otherwise name resolution within the cluster may not work correctly.
 There is no guarantee as to which DNS server may be contacted for name resolution.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file</a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>
 <td colspan="2">--cluster-domain string</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Domain for this cluster.
 If set, kubelet will configure all containers to search this domain in addition to the host's search domains (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
-See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/"> kubelet-config-file </a> for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>